 The key to happiness is not just being blessed to have the occasion, it is about being able to witness yourself in the moment.
 To know you are there, to hear yourself whisper, “THIS, this moment Tania, notice this”.

 Happiness is the new buzzword for the ambitious.
 It has replaced “success” in many ways; most of my coaching conversations at some point slide over to this highly coveted state.
 It turns out ‘to be happy’ is the motivation for just about anything.
 It has become the subject of trending Positive Psychology studies and the target of new leadership practices.
-In fact, it is even adopted by countries as they now measure Gross National Happiness along side the GDP.
+In fact, it is even adopted by countries as they now measure Gross National Happiness alongside the GDP.

-But like “success”, in order for this to be a marker of a life well lived, you need two things; to know what it is for you, and to know when you have it.
+But like “success”, in order for this to be a marker of a life well-lived, you need two things; to know what it is for you, and to know when you have it.

 You need to be able to declare “I am happy and I know it”… well, how do you know it?
 Are you clear?
 Can you name what makes you happy?
 Can you name how you feel when you are there?
 Can you stay present to enjoy it?

 It wasn’t until I really took a hard look at what happiness meant to me, that I was able to really feel it.
 I needed to set my own standards for my sense of joy.
-It took at lot of reflection on the things that I thought I was striving for, to evaluate each one, to see if they truly brought me the experience of happiness and my life well lived.
+It took a lot of reflection on the things that I thought I was striving for, to evaluate each one, to see if they truly brought me the experience of happiness and my life well lived.

 What is this elusive happiness?
 Sonya Lyubomirsky (sonjalyubomirsky.com, a happiness researcher, defines it as “the experience of joy, contentment, or positive well-being, combined with a sense that one’s life is good, meaningful, and worthwhile.”